On Liberty | Season 2

 This week we host a special Extra show of On Liberty, Thursday, 10 December 2020 at 10 am AEST, hosted by Policy Analyst Monica Wilkie with guest Gad Saad.

 Our guest this week for On Liberty, is Robert Fosryth, Research Fellow at CIS.
-Thursday, 3 December 2020 at 10 am AEST.
+Rob discusses the true meaning of Christmas.

 This week we welcomed Sanushka Seomangal.
 Sanushka is Partner at Thomson Greer Lawyers in Sydney.
 We’ll discuss what lessons can Australia offer to India?
 What can Australia learn from India?
 How do you build an international education program from scratch?
 And perhaps more importantly: can individuals really make a difference?